concur/developer.concur.com/blog/_posts/2015-11-19-Amazon-Echo,-Can-I-Build-an-App-for-Conur?.markdown

 author: Chris Trudeau
 ---

 Want to use Amazon Echo to ask about upcoming business trips?
 It’s easy.
-The [Alexa Skill Kit][alexa-skill-kit] you to build Echo apps that can call APIs, including Concur APIs.
+The [Alexa Skill Kit][alexa-skill-kit] enables you to build Echo apps that can call APIs, including Concur APIs.
 Here’s a quick overview of how to integrate Alexa Skill Kit with the Concur JS SDK to enable travelers request details on their next trip.
 Sample code referenced is also available on [Github][github].

 ### What Kind of Functionality Can I Create?